stevepark27/qa-assignment-tool/README.md

 ## 🧩 Project Overview

 The **QA Assignment Tool** was developed to support a QA manager who manually assigned over 200 representatives each month to team leads for quality evaluations — a process that took about two hours every month.
-This tool automates the process, ensuring assignments are fair, qualification-based, and rotated over time to prevent repetitive pairings.
+This tool automates the process, ensuring assignments are fair, qualification-based, and rotated to prevent repetitive pairings.

 ---